timlisemer/nixos/README.md

 nix-env -iA nixos.git
 ```

-#### 2.1 Optionally enable ssh access within the Live Environment:
+#### 2.1 Optionally Enable SSH Access Within the Live Environment:

+To set a password for the `nixos` user, run:

 ```bash
 passwd nixos
 ```

-This allows you to do
+This allows you to SSH into the live environment using:

 ```bash
 ssh nixos@<hostname>
 ```